-Ryke Longest currently serves as the Director of the Environmental Law and Policy Clinic and a Clinical Professor of Law at the Duke University School of Law.
+Ryke Longest currently serves as the Director of Clinical Programs, the Director of the Environmental Law and Policy Clinic, and as the John H. Adams Clinical Professor of Law. at the Duke University School of Law.
 He supervises students practicing in the clinic and teaches the seminar portion of the clinic.